-For instance, Nationwide Bank pays 0.35 percent on its savings accounts if you maintain at least $300 or choose direct deposit, and a five-year CD pays 1.95 percent.
-Bank of America, on the other hand, pays out a miniscule 0.01 percent on savings accounts (while charging $5 a month unless you maintain a balance of at least $2,500), and a measly 0.15 percent on a five-year CD.
+For instance, Ally Bank pays over one percent on its savings accounts.
+Bank of America®, on the other hand, pays out a miniscule 0.01 percent on savings accounts (while charging $5 a month unless you maintain a balance of at least $2,500).

 If you’re looking to park your money in a savings account or CD, an online bank is the clear choice.